boto/boto3/docs/source/guide/migrations3.rst

         key.delete()
     bucket.delete()

-Iteration of Buckets and Keys
+Iteration of buckets and keys
 -----------------------------
 Bucket and key objects are no longer iterable, but now provide collection attributes which can be iterated::